 About J. Michael Graglia

-Mike Graglia is the managing director & co-founder of the SynGAP Research Fund (SRF).
-In May of 2018 his son was diagnosed with a rare neurological disease caused by an insufficiency in SynGAP protein and causes the life-changing diagnosis of Epilepsy, Autism, sleep disorder and intellectual disability.
-Later that year Mike and his wife created SRF.
-A year later, Mike left his job and now focuses completely on SRF.
-The mission of SRF is to improve the quality of life of SynGAP1 patients through the research and development of treatments, therapies and support systems.
+Mike Graglia is the Founder and CEO of CURE SYNGAP1.
+In May of 2018 his son was diagnosed with a rare neurological disease called SYNGAP1-Related Disorder (SRD) which causes the life-changing diagnoses of Epilepsy, Autism, sleep disorder and intellectual disability.
+Later that year Mike and his wife created the foundation.
+A year later, Mike left his career and now focuses CURE SYNGAP1, pro bono.
+The mission of SynGAP Research Fund (SRF) is to improve the quality of life of SynGAP1 patients through the research and development of treatments, therapies and support systems.

-Previously, Mike worked at the Emerson Collective, New America Foundation, the Bill and Melinda Gates Foundation, BCG, the World Bank/IFC and the US Peace Corps/Namibia.
-During his time in Africa he created a small charity to fund girls' education.
+Previously, Mike worked at the Bill and Melinda Gates Foundation, World Bank/IFC, BCG, Emerson Collective, New America and the US Peace Corps/Namibia.
+During his time in Africa, he created a small charity to fund girls' education called Deep Roots.

 Mike graduated from Gonzaga University with a BS in mathematics.
-He then attended the Johns Hopkins School of Advanced International Studies (SAIS) and Columbia Business School.
+He then attended the Johns Hopkins School of Advanced International Studies (SAIS) and Columbia Business School where he was a Bronfman Fellow.

-Mike & his wife Ashley live in Palo Alto with their two sons.
+Mike and his wife Ashley live in Mill Valley with their two sons.

 Education